← Back to Articles

 Why ADHD disrupts sleep:

-• Reduced SMR (sensorimotor rhythm, 12-15 Hz) makes it hard to quiet motor system
+• Reduced SMR (12-15 Hz) makes it hard to quiet motor cortex

 The intervention:

-• Consistent wake time (even on weekends—this is critical)
+• Consistent wake time (even weekends—critical for circadian entrainment)

-Expected outcome: Better sleep → improved prefrontal function → better self-regulation → less need for parental escalation.
+Expected outcome: Better sleep → improved prefrontal function → better self-regulation → less parental escalation needed.

 The protocol: